dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/quadrilateral.md

 # Quadrilateral

-The `Quadrilateral` class represents a quadrilateral shape in 2D space, which contains an array of four CGPoint, representing the vertices of the quadrilateral.
+The `Quadrilateral` class represents a quadrilateral shape in 2D space, which contains an array of four points, representing the vertices of the quadrilateral.

 ## Definition